Neetesh1541/Neetesh1541/README.md

 # 📈 Weekly Development Breakdown

-> Replace `YOUR_WAKATIME_USERNAME` with your WakaTime username after creating an account.
+> Replace `YOUR_WAKATIME_neetesh1541` with your WakaTime username after creating an account.

 <p align="center">